affederaffe/CustomPlatforms/README.md

 ### Manual Method

 * Ensure your game is patched with BSIPA (ModAssistant does this for you)
-* Extract CustomPlatformsX.Y.Z.zip into your Beat Saber directory
-* Extract the Platform .zip into your Beat Saber directory - A few are Platforms are included in the CustomPlatformsX.Y.Z.zip
+* Place the CustomPlatformsX.Y.Z.dll in your Beat Saber\Plugins directory

-Your Beat Saber folder should then look like this:
+After a relaunch, your Beat Saber folder should look like this:

 ```
 | Beat Saber